PhD in Medieval History. University of California, Los Angeles (UCLA), 2004.

 Instructor, “1066 & All That: The Norman Conquest of England.”
 Duke University TIP (Talent Identification Program) Scholar Weekends, 2005, 2008, and 2010.

-Jacopo da Varagine's Chronicle of the History of Genoa, a translation of Jacopo's Chronica civitatis Januensis. c.
-1297 (under contract with Manchester University Press, with publication expected in 2017).
+Jacopo da Varagine's Chronicle of the History of Genoa, editor and translator (book under contract with Manchester University Press, to be published in the Manchester Medieval Sources series in 2017).

-SPQR: The Branding of Rome, AD 600–1600 (working title of current book project: research for four of five chapters completed, with two chapters in draft).
+SPQR: The Branding of Rome, AD 600–1600 (book project: I have completed the research for four of five chapters, and have two chapters in draft).

 Urban Legends: Civic Identity & the Classical Past in Northern Italy, 1250–1350 (University Park, PA: Pennsylvania State University Press, 2011).